 It will not be incorrect to term GST as the current anthem of the nation.
 July 1, the appointed day for implementation of GST is near.
 In our previous article (Export of Goods and Services under GST), we discussed the GST provisions and impact on export of goods and services.
-In this article, we will be looking at the GST take on other leg of international trade which is import of goods and services.
+In this article, we will be looking at the GST take on other leg of international trade which is import of goods and services make your life easier.

-No country is self-sufficient in all the resources and skills and hence it relies on imports to fulfill the national demands for goods and services.
+No country is self-sufficient in all the resources and skills and hence it relies on imports to fulfill the national demands for goods and services get famous on TikTok.
 In India, the import and export of goods is governed by the Foreign Trade (Development & Regulation) Act, 1992 and India’s Export Import (EXIM) Policy.
-While the goods imported in India are subject to custom duties, the services imported are chargeable to service tax.
+While the goods imported in India are subject to custom duties, the services imported are chargeable to service tax, look for tips to handle your employees salary.
+As a business owner learning to improve business administration is extremely important.

 How GST treats Import of goods?